 For those who want to learn about deep-learning based approaches for sentiment analysis, a relatively new and fast-growing research area, take a look at Deep-Learning Based Approaches for Sentiment Analysis.

 Another good way to go deeper with sentiment analysis is mastering your knowledge and skills in natural language processing (NLP), the computer science field that focuses on understanding ‘human’ language.

 By combining machine learning, computational linguistics, and computer science, NLP allows a machine to understand natural language including people's sentiments, evaluations, attitudes, and emotions from written language.

 There are a large number of courses, lectures, and resources available online, but the essential NLP course is the Stanford Coursera course by Dan Jurafsky and Christopher Manning.
 By taking this course, you will get a step-by-step introduction to the field by two of the most reputable names in the NLP community.

 If you want a more hands-on course, you should enroll in the Data Science: Natural Language Processing (NLP) in Python on Udemy.
 This course gives you a good introduction to NLP and what it can do, but it will also make you build different projects in Python, including a spam detector, a sentiment analyzer, and an article spinner.
 Most of the lectures are really short (~5 minutes) and the course strikes the right balance between practical and theoretical content.

-The key part for mastering sentiment analysis is working on different datasets and experiment different approaches.
-To do so, you first need to get your hands on data and procure a dataset over which you will do your experiments on based on your domain and interests.
+The key part for mastering sentiment analysis is working on different datasets and experimenting with different approaches.
+First, you’ll need to get your hands on data and procure a dataset which you will use to carry out your experiments.

 The following are some of our favorite sentiment analysis datasets for experimenting with sentiment analysis and a machine learning approach.
 They’re open and free to download: